cern-snow/cern-snow-client/README.md

 ## Synopsis
-Welcome on the snow-client library.
-It facilitates usage of the ServiceNow REST interface with a CERN Single Sign On account, such as a service account.
+Welcome to the cern-snow-client library, which facilitates the usage of the ServiceNow REST API with a CERN Single Sign On account, such as a CERN service account.
 Basic Authentication is also supported.

-The library is compatible with Python 2.6+ but not Python 3 yet.
+The library is compatible with Python 2.6 and Python 2.7 but not Python 3 yet.

 The library code is in the package [**cern_snow_client**](cern_snow_client), and example usage is in [`examples/main.py`](examples/main.py).
 You should modify the configuration file [`examples/config.yaml`](examples/config.yaml) as well.